Skip to main content

 }

-The above is what enables us to truly have supervised learning for our model.
-We provide it with the inputs and the expected outputs.
+This is what enables supervised learning: we provide inputs and the expected outputs.

 async function trainAndSaveModel(model, maskedImages, originalImages, epochs, batchSize, savePath) {